Taking care of those who have taken care of us. There are a range of services and support to help with your health and wellbeing.

 - community outreach, to bring clinical care and welfare support to veterans in their local areas.

-Treatment and support services are always free of charge, and are proven to work.
+Treatment and support services are free of charge and are proven to work.

 Help for Heroes – Hidden Wounds

-Keeping Families in Mind is run by Sheffield MIND and is funded by the Ministry of Defence.
-It has been designed to provide support to families who are struggling with the demands of military life, particularly following the deployment of a family member.
+Keeping Families in Mind is a service funded by the Ministry of Defence.
+It's designed to provide support to families who are struggling with the demands of military life.

 NHS mental health services

-NHS mental health services are provided throughout England, Scotland, Wales and Northern Ireland.
-These include IAPT (improving access to psychological services), which provide a front line service and access to other mental health services and support.
+NHS mental health services include IAPT (improving access to psychological therapies), which provide a front line service and access to other mental health support.

 The NHS also offer complex mental health treatment for the armed forces community.
-Find out more about the NHS's mental health services.
+Find out more about NHS mental health services.

-The Samaritans’ vision is that fewer people die by suicide.
-The Samaritans work to alleviate emotional distress and reduce the incidence of suicidal feelings and suicidal behaviour.
-They do this by being available 24 hours a day to provide emotional support for people who are struggling to cope, including those who have had thoughts of suicide.
+Samaritans work to help with emotional distress and reduce the incidence of suicidal feelings and behaviour.
+They do this by being available 24 hours a day to provide support for people who are struggling to cope.